 Clicks on ads that Google considers to be illegitimate, such as unintentional clicks or clicks resulting from malicious software.

-- Here are just a few examples of what Google may consider to be invalid clicks:
+Here are a few examples of what Google might consider to be invalid clicks:

 - Manual clicks intended to increase your advertising costs or to increase profits for website owners hosting your ads